Breathing performance of regulators: Relevance

-Breathing performance of the regulator is relevant in all circumstances where a demand regulator is used to provide breathing gas.
+Breathing performance of the regulator is relevant in all circumstances where a regulator is used to control the flow of breathing gas in a supply on demand system.
 In some of these applications, a very basic regulator will perform adequately.
 In other applications, the performance of the regulator may limit the performance of the user.
-A high-performance regulator for a given combination of gas mixture and ambient pressure will provide a low work of breathing at high RMV.
+A high-performance regulator for a given combination of gas mixture and ambient pressure is defined as one which will provide a low work of breathing at high RMV, while supplying a flow of gas only when triggered by inhalation, and allowing an outflow of exhaled gas with minimum resistance.